Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Lower Bounds

 \section{Lower Bounds}

 In this section, we establish algorithm-independent lower bounds on the regret.
 The idea of the proof is to reduce the optimization problem into a binary hypothesis testing problem, while confining attention to ``typical'' realizations of a Brownian motion by conditioning on realizations satisfying suitable high-probability properties (e.g., a proxy-H\"older type condition).
 Once the reduction to hypothesis testing is done, a lower bound is deduced via Fano's inequality.
+As hinted earlier, this proof strategy builds on that of \cite{scarlett2018tight} (and in turn \cite{raginsky2011information}), but with very different details due to the consideration of BM instead of smooth and stationary functions.

 We begin by formally stating our lower bounds.